Lesbian: Latin America

-In Latin America, lesbian consciousness and associations appeared in the 1970s, increasing while several countries transitioned to or reformed democratic governments.
-Harassment and intimidation have been common even in places where homosexuality is legal, and laws against child corruption, morality, or "the good ways" (faltas a la moral o las buenas costumbres), have been used to persecute homosexuals.
-From the Hispanic perspective, the conflict between the lesbophobia of some feminists and the misogyny from gay men has created a difficult path for lesbians and associated groups.
+In Latin America, lesbian subcultures increased as several countries transitioned to or reformed democratic governments.
+However, social harassment has been common even in places where homosexuality is legal.
+Laws against child corruption, morality, or "the good ways" (faltas a la moral o las buenas costumbres) have been used to persecute homosexuals.
+Lesbian groups and advocacy have faced repression in many countries where dictators have seized power, including Argentina.